 Indigenous.
 Kermadec, North, South and Chatham Islands.
 In the South Island south to about Banks Peninsula and Westland.
 Also present on Norfolk (Extinct), Lord Howe (Extinct) and eastern Australia and New Guinea.
 Naturalised in at least China and Russia, probably elsewhere.

 Coastal to lowland (0-400 m a.s.l.).
-Usually in open shrubland, in and around sea bird nesting grounds, seal haul outs, or along forest margins.
+Usually in open shrubland, in and around sea bird nesting grounds, seal haul-outs, or along forest margins.
 Sometimes an urban weed.

 Small, softly woody shrub up to 3 x 2 m.
 Branches sparse to many, suberect to spreading, initially dark green, purple-green to reddish-brown, maturing with fine grey, chartaceous bark.
 Leaves alternate with decurrent, fleshy petioles up to 30 mm long; lamina fleshy-membranous to almost coriaceous, 40-400 x 10-15(-20) mm, dark green, purple-green or rarely yellow-green, narrowly lanceolate to elliptic, entire, or deeply 1-3(-4)- lobed to pinnatifid; lobes/pinnae broadly lanceolate.
 Flowers axillary in 1-3 few to many-flowered cymes.
 Calyx lobes short, broad, spreading.
 Corolla broadly campanulate to rotate, up to 40 mm diameter; tube up to 10 mm long, funnelform, widely flaring at mouth, lobes 10-15 mm, lanceolate; white, lavender, or dark blue , in all cases usually fading to white after anthesis.
 Filaments up to 5 mm long.
 Anthers 3-6 mm long, oblong, spreading, yellow, opening by apical slits.
 Berry 15-25 mm long, broadly ovoid to ellipsoid, maturing yellow or orange, fleshy, pendent; stone cells sparse, inconspicuous.
 Seeds 1.3-2 mm long, dull to semi-glossy, orange-brown, purple-brown or dark purple brown, obovate to cricular or transversely elliptic, often asymmetric, compressed.

-Often confused with the much more widespread and common S. laciniatum Aiton which has much wider (up to 50 mm diameter) rotate flowers with broader lobes, with distinctly frilled (ruffled), emarginate lobe apices, large seeds (2-3 mm cf. 1-2 mm) and a different chromosome number (2n = 92 cf 2n = 46).
+Often confused with the much more widespread and common S. laciniatum Aiton which has much wider (up to 50 mm diameter) rotate flowers with broader lobes, that are distinctly frilled (ruffled), emarginate lobe apices, large seeds (2-3 mm cf. 1-2 mm) and a different chromosome number (2n = 92 cf 2n = 46).
 S. aviculare var. aviculare differs from var. latifolium G.T.S.Baylis by its consistently narrower leaves and taller growth habit.
 Sterile material of either Solanum is impossible to determine to species level

 Throughout the year